Gucci Gang: Music and lyrics

-Gnealz and Bighead provide Pump with "booming drums and a hazy piano melody".
+Pump shows off his "signature charismatic, carefree flow" on a trap beat with "booming drums and a hazy piano melody".

 Music video

 On October 21, 2017, Lil Pump posted a 44-second snippet of the music video for "Gucci Gang" on his Twitter page, In which he told his fans to "retweet it if I should drop it right now".
 He released the video three days later on his YouTube channel on October 23, 2017.
-As of October 2025, the video has had 1.156 billion views on YouTube.
+As of October 2025, the video has had 1.196 billion views on YouTube.

 The video was directed by Ben Griffin of Prime Zero Productions, who was approached by Warner Bros. to direct this video and the one for Lil Pump's 2018 single "Esskeetit".
 Lil Pump's brief was that the video should include a tiger, a school and a food fight.
 According to Griffin, the tiger is a media-trained specimen who walked through the corridor alongside Lil Pump, with no computer-generated imagery involved.

 The video was filmed at the Blessed Sacrament School in Hollywood, a Catholic elementary school that is the property of the Archdiocese of Los Angeles.
 The archdiocese stated that the school's administration did not follow the procedure to get its approval for allowing the filming of the video, which includes drug use.
 Griffin declined to comment when asked by Fox 11 Los Angeles about the matter.

 Critical reception

 Lee Su-ho of IZM rated the song 2.5 out of 5 stars.
 According to him, after two minutes of spitting out meaningless lyrics on a dreamy beat, all that is left is an addictive hook that goes "Gucci gang, Gucci gang, Gucci gang, Gucci gang".

-Mitch Findlay of HotNewHipHop rated the song 'hottttt'.
-According to him, "there are times where Pump shows moments of evolution."
+Mitch Findlay of HotNewHipHop stated: "there are times where Pump shows moments of evolution."
 However, "Pump seems hampered by his dependence on substances, and while he may enjoy being a recreational drug user, he’ll never find artistic longevity if they remain his sole lyrical focus."

 Jacob Shamsian of Insider included the song on his '13 most overhyped songs of 2017' list and said it was "awful".

 Year-end lists

-Parodies
+Legacy

 The song spawned numerous memes on social media.
 Saturday Night Live aired a music video for a parody, "Tucci Gang", about actor Stanley Tucci, with cast member Pete Davidson portraying Lil Pump.
 Eminem mimics the song on his 2018 track, "The Ringer" with a view to dissing Pump himself.

+In July 2018, actor/musician Drake Bell released a cover of the song.